swiftops/jmeter-performance-report-parser/README.md

 ```
 	http://<yourip>:5002/uploadcsv
 ```

+NOTE : Atleast two records should be present in db to generate result.

 On successfull start of your micro-service a html page would be displayed as below :

 ![alt text](screenshot/uploadcsv.PNG)

 Example:
-1. SwiftALM Release: 4.0.0  (your product release)
+1. Product Release: 4.0.0 (your product release)
 2. Build: 20 (your release build number)
 3. Perf Run Date: 20/09/1994 (your jmeter result run date)
 4. Application Type : Jboss (your application server ,i.e jboss or wildfly)